elliotgunn/datafold-dbt-ci-advanced/README.md

 ![](/img/static/github-actions-workflow.png)

 ## An example of how CI works
-Imagine you would like to see how changing the threshold for customer loyalty from > 2 to > 4 orders.
+Imagine you would like to see how changing the threshold for customer loyalty from > 2 to > 4 orders changes the data.

 Here's what a CI workflow should look like.